-Education is central to the mission of Sonoma Ecology Center.
+We teach over 1200 students every year throughout Sonoma Valley.
 Our programs teach children and adults to care for our natural heritage through experiences that foster curiosity and reverence, and inspire action and caretaking.
-By educating our community we are helping to cultivate earth stewards—both young and old—who will be equipped to deal with the myriad of challenges that we face as we move farther into the 21st century.
+By educating our community we are helping to cultivate earth stewards — both young and old — who will be equipped to deal with the many environmental challenges we face in the 21st century.

-Since 2002, Sonoma Ecology Center has been the only organization located in the Valley providing in-class environmental education programs—specific to Sonoma Creek Watershed—for Sonoma youth, offered at no cost to schools.
-Reaching more than 1200 students every school year, we provide in class lessons and bring youth to various natural sites and open spaces throughout the watershed.
+Since 2002, Sonoma Ecology Center has been the only organization in the Valley providing in-class environmental education programs specific to the Sonoma Creek Watershed.
+These programs are for Sonoma Valley youth and offered at no cost to schools.
+Reaching more than 1,200 students every school year, we provide in-class lessons and bring students to various natural sites and open spaces throughout the watershed.

 EnviroLeaders is a unique program designed to foster diverse, environmentally literate community leaders by providing paid annual apprenticeships and summer internships.
 Sonoma Valley youth between the ages of 14 to 18 gain work valuable experience and gain the skills and tools needed to tackle the critical challenges they will face as tomorrow’s leaders.

 Sonoma Ecology Center is teaming up with the University of California Division of Agriculture and Natural Resources to offer the California Naturalist Program, an accredited eight-week course held at Sugarloaf Ridge State Park.
 The eight-week course results in real college credits, and it turns nature lovers into certified graduates of the UC California Naturalist Program, making them valuable authorities on California’s plants and animals, geology and soils, water, climate and biodiversity.

 An exciting new project for the Education Program is NeWTs (Neighborhood Water Teams).
 This is a unique community-based program for saving water and building stronger neighborhoods.